Best Shoes for Kids with AFOs – Stop Buying Bigger Shoes to Accommodate the AFOs!

 I didn’t include Billy Footwear on either list because there is a common misconception about Billy shoes.
 Most families assume that Billy shoes are meant to be worn with AFOs because they provide an alternative way to access entry into shoes.
 However, this doesn’t mean that the shoes are specifically designed to be worn with AFOs.
 They are a great alternative as a “fashion” alternative shoe but not as everyday shoes.

-How Long Does my Child Need to Wear the AFOs?
+How Long Does My Child Need to Wear the AFOs?

 The length of time your child should wear the AFO will vary depending on the degree of your child’s condition.
 Some children need to wear them constantly, while others only for a few hours.